glpi-project/doc/source/modules/configuration/notifications/email_notifications.rst

 - Check certificate - Verify the email server has a valid certificate.
 - SMTP host - The SMTP server address.
 - Port - The port to communicate with the SMTP host over.
-    Typically, this is port 25.
-Check your provider's documentation for more info.|br|
+    | Typically, this is port 25.
+Check your provider's documentation for more info.
-    Also, additional configuration may be needed if your provider needs `IMAP OAuth <https://glpi-plugins.readthedocs.io/en/latest/oauthimap/index.html>`_
+    | Also, additional configuration may be needed if your provider needs `IMAP OAuth <https://glpi-plugins.readthedocs.io/en/latest/oauthimap/index.html>`_.
 - SMTP login (optional) - Username to authenticate with the email server.
 - SMTP password (optional) - Password to authenticate with the email server.
 - Email sender - This may be needed for some email providers.